When is Natalicio de Martin Luther King, Jr. in 2026 in Puerto Rico?+

 What can tourists do on Martin Luther King, Jr. Day 2026 in Puerto Rico?+

-Does Puerto Rico observe Martin Luther King, Jr. Day on the same date as the mainland United States in 2026?+
+Does Puerto Rico celebrate Martin Luther King, Jr. Day differently from the U.S. mainland?+

-Are public transport and government services affected on Natalicio de Martin Luther King, Jr. in Puerto Rico?+
+Is public transport running on Natalicio de Martin Luther King, Jr. 2026 in Puerto Rico?+